Eggscantfly/RGH-PC-audio/README.md

 # Features
 You can successfully play custom SNS files with vgmstream.
 However, further work is needed to enable them for in-game use.

+# Contributions
+Feel free to update and improve the original code, especially if you're able to make it work for in-game use or fix any issues.